(This essay is an elaboration of Collective Action (and Time Horizon) Problems).

 Pulgalandia: 200 Acres

-This is an illustration of how power is exercises among nations, even without having to exert any military force at all to do it.
+This is an illustration of how power is exercised among nations (or factions within a nation), even without having to exert any military force at all to do it.
 Nations know their relative power to one another, and when they negotiate treaties and deals they negotiate agreements that favor the more powerful.
 When the United States was formed, the more powerful (populous) states made sure that their power was reflected in the new government (by having representatives in Congress proportional to their population).
 When the United Nations charter was drafted, the most powerful nations insisted on forming a “security council,” that had far more power over the organization than other nations did.

 Weak nations sometimes have the power of threatening to create problems for stronger nations, and thus get concessions to keep them calm.
 But nations also sometimes have leaders or governments that cease to act rationally, like the current government of North Korea seems to not be acting rationally.